atarvainen/reactIoTproject/laravel/readme.md

 Logs user in.
 Returns visible user information and creates a new api_token or overrides an existing one if user hasn't logged out.

 #### Headers
-Content-Type: application/json, Accept: application/json
+Content-Type: application/json, Accept: application/json.

-#### Payload
+#### Required Payload
-string email, string password
+string email, string password.

 ### Example